Resentment and its victims: Hate without cause

 Truth is: If someone is set on controlling and mistreating you, you do have good cause for anger.
 But festering resentment is very different from healthy anger.
 And resentment aimed at an abuser likely will not affect them, except possibly to amuse them, or to make them feel more powerful still.
 So in that case, your resentment only poisons you.

 But also, the more resentment festers, the more likely it is to land where there is no just cause.
-Pia Mellody tells why:
+Pia Mellody tells one reason why:

 Often, in reaction to something someone has told us, we experience a very uncomfortable emotion and go to resentment or self-pity, even though there has been no boundary violation.
 [In this case], the resentment is invariably provoked by some false information that we have made up in our own heads as to the meaning of what has been said to us.